eyeseast/moby-dick/chapters/110_chapter-108.md

 Look ye, pudding-heads should never grant premises.—How long before the leg is done?

 Perhaps an hour, sir.

+Bungle away at it then, and bring it to me (turns to go).
+Oh, Life!
+Here I am, proud as Greek god, and yet standing debtor to this blockhead for a bone to stand on!
+Cursed be that mortal inter-indebtedness which will not do away with ledgers.
+I would be free as air; and I’m down in the whole world’s books.
+I am so rich, I could have given bid for bid with the wealthiest Prætorians at the auction of the Roman empire (which was the world’s); and yet I owe for the flesh in the tongue I brag with.
+By heavens!
+I’ll get a crucible, and into it, and dissolve myself down to one small, compendious vertebra.
+So.

+CARPENTER (resuming his work).

 Well, well, well!
 Stubb knows him best of all, and Stubb always says he’s queer; says nothing but that one sufficient little word queer; he’s queer, says Stubb; he’s queer—queer, queer; and keeps dinning it into Mr. Starbuck all the time—queer—sir—queer, queer, very queer.
 And here’s his leg!
 Yes, now that I think of it, here’s his bedfellow! has a stick of whale’s jaw-bone for a wife!
 And this is his leg; he’ll stand on this.
 What was that now about one leg standing in three places, and all three places standing in one hell—how was that?
 Oh!
 I don’t wonder he looked so scornful at me!
 I’m a sort of strange-thoughted sometimes, they say; but that’s only haphazard-like.
 Then, a short, little old body like me, should never undertake to wade out into deep waters with tall, heron-built captains; the water chucks you under the chin pretty quick, and there’s a great cry for life-boats.
 And here’s the heron’s leg! long and slim, sure enough!
 Now, for most folks one pair of legs lasts a lifetime, and that must be because they use them mercifully, as a tender-hearted old lady uses her roly-poly old coach-horses.
 But Ahab; oh he’s a hard driver.
 Look, driven one leg to death, and spavined the other for life, and now wears out bone legs by the cord.
 Halloa, there, you Smut! bear a hand there with those screws, and let’s finish it before the resurrection fellow comes a-calling with his horn for all legs, true or false, as brewery-men go round collecting old beer barrels, to fill ’em up again.
 What a leg this is!
 It looks like a real live leg, filed down to nothing but the core; he’ll be standing on this to-morrow; he’ll be taking altitudes on it.
 Halloa!
 I almost forgot the little oval slate, smoothed ivory, where he figures up the latitude.
 So, so; chisel, file, and sand-paper, now!